jasonalshamary/hungryadmin/content/pages/resume.rst

 Operations Engineer

-- Implement a fully virtualized (Vagrant) development environment allowing for collaboration and repeatable process between developers with shorter onboarding times
+- Implement a fully virtualized (Vagrant) development environment allowing for collaboration and repeatable processes between developers with shorter onboarding times

 - Update and modularize Salt states to allow for ease of use between multiple